hannibal002/SkyHanni/CONTRIBUTING.md

 are located in a subproject called `1.8.9`.
 This is because SkyHanni is preparing for the eventual fall of 1.8.9 (via the foraging update or otherwise).

-To do so (while not disrupting regular development) we use [preprocesor](https://github.com/Deftu/RM-Preprocessor).
+To do so (while not disrupting regular development) we use [preprocessor](https://github.com/Deftu/RM-Preprocessor).
 Preprocessor automatically transforms code based on mappings as well as comment directives to create multiple variants of your source code for different Minecraft versions.

-Note also that the only targets we consider are 1.8.9 and 1.21 (or whatever latest version we may target).
+Note also that the only targets we consider are 1.8.9 and 1.21 (or whatever the latest version we may target).
 The other versions are only there to make mappings translate more easily (more on that later).

 ### Goals

-It is the explicit goal with this operation to passively generate a 1.21 version of SH using preprocessor.
-To this end contributors are encouraged to add mappings and preprocessing directives to their features to make them compile on 1.21. *However*, this is considered a very low priority and due to the confusing nature (and the slower initial setup time due to decompiling 4 versions of Minecraft) this feature is disabled by default.
-Similarly, it is free for every contributor to decide if they want to learn how to and use preprocessor mappings and directives.
-An explicit non goal is to maintain two SH versions continuously, instead only to make the eventual transition to 1.21 a task that can be slowly worked on over a long span of time.
+It is the explicit goal of this operation to passively generate a 1.21 version of SH using preprocessor.
+To this end, contributors are encouraged to add mappings and preprocessing directives to their features to make them compile on 1.21. *However*, this is considered a very low priority.
+Due to the confusing nature (and the slower initial setup time due to decompiling four versions of Minecraft), this feature is disabled by default.
+Similarly, it is up to each contributor to decide if they want to learn how to use preprocessor mappings and directives.
+An explicit non-goal is to maintain two SH versions continuously; instead, we only want to make the eventual transition to 1.21 a task that can be slowly worked on over a long span of time.

 ### Set Up